TraderJoe97/Module_5R_CS20230347_WFO2407_B_Joseph-Monakedi_SDF05R/README.md

 ## Submission Guidelines
 - Submit the link to your GitHub repository on the LMS under the project tab.

 Embark on this CSS journey to transform simple buttons into interactive, animated elements.
-Let your creativity shine and enjoy the process of bringing static elements to life!
+Let your creativity shine and enjoy the process of bringing static elements to lifei!

+## Personal Notes
+- Btn-1 is a simple hover animation which creates a glowing shadow
+- Btn-2 is has a infinitely moving rgb shadow and the text turns blue when you hover it
+- Btn-3 rotates like a box when you hover it. this one was the most challenging i still cant get it to behave just how i would like it to.